strumer69/Art_of_HPC/README.md

 * 1-  Let each process compute a random number.
 You want to print the maximum of these numbers to your screen.
 * 2-  Each process computes a random number again.
 Now you want to scale these numbers by their maximum
 * #### answer 1 --> refer to the program ex3.1.1.cpp
-* MPI_Reduce(image ref: page 38/644 the book art of HPC - Vo,um 2):
+* MPI_Reduce(image ref: page 38/644 the book art of HPC - Volum 2):
 * <img width="463" height="355" alt="image" src="https://github.com/user-attachments/assets/601c957e-c022-4403-ae06-4ed6c7307943" />

 * explanation: